watty62/SOD/README.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Public_bodies_of_the_Scottish_Government), the Scottish Government is reponsible for the following 92 Non Departmental Public Bodies, each of whom should be producing open data according to the Scottish Government's Open Data.

 #### Scottish Government non-ministerial government departments
+Where the items in the list below are starred, it indicates that they have some or all of their open data on the Statistics portal, above.
+Otherwise, I have found no open data for them.

 - Food Standards Scotland
-- National Records of Scotland
+- __ National Records of Scotland * __
 - Office of the Scottish Charity Regulator
 - Registers of Scotland
-- Revenue Scotland
+- __ Revenue Scotland * __
 - Scottish Courts and Tribunals Service
 - Scottish Fiscal Commission
 - Scottish Housing Regulator